The Guru is proudly supported by....

 PCB Gerbers (coming soon)

 1:1 *exact* reproduction of the Midway Space Invaders L-board.
-This version uses all TTL logic and doesn't use the uncommon shifter chips so it can be repaired no matter what the fault is.
+This is an officially released version that Midway called the cocktail version.
+It uses an L-board that has all TTL logic and doesn't use the uncommon shifter chips so it can be repaired no matter what the fault is.
+I suspect Midway were having trouble sourcing those shifter chips and redesigned it to use common logic instead.
+Lucky for us since that makes it 100% reproducable.
 Primarily this was made to convert a bunch of junk Midway 8080 games to Space Invaders.
 But the official schematic has some errors so this schematic fixes them and is 100% accurate to the real PCB.
 Maybe someone will look at it and fix the bad fire sound in MAME ;-)

 Midway Space Invaders